awslabs/sagemaker-debugger/README.md

 ```

 ### Supported Frameworks
-There are two ways in which you can enable SageMaker Debugger while training on SageMaker&mdash;Zero Script Change and Bring Your Own Training Container.
+There are two ways in which you can enable SageMaker Debugger while training on SageMaker&mdash;Zero Script Change and Bring Your Own Training Container (BYOC).

 #### Zero Script Change